zenryokukun/wini/README.md

   - *key-value comments*
   - *key-value data*

+- How are *omments* treated?
-It also assumes that comments come *before* section or key-value data.
+  - wini assumes that comments come *before* section or key-value data.
+  - Texts that start with '#' and ";" are considered as comments by default.
+  - wini **does not** support multi-character comment,multi-line comment, and inline-comment.

+- About *section* and *key-value data*
+  - Texts that start with "[" and end with "]" are considered as *section*.
 - Example: